• Home

 I have told you before that a telescope is not so efficient in performance when you use it through the window.
 But you can use it efficiently through windows by the following manners.

-• Use a 40mm finder-scope for a satisfactory result.
+• Use a 40mm finder scope for a satisfactory result.
 A 70mm +/- refractor at 20X to 40X may provide a better result.
 Don’t forget to turn off the light to avoid reflections.

 • Wipe it clean using the newspaper.
 The small amount of ink this leaves on the glass acts as an anti-reflection coating.
 Because the newspaper is the best wiper to make the window appears more transparent.